mannyjl625/code-foo-2013/WordSearch-folder/README.md

 -----

-For the wordsearch text file being passed in, the file must match the sample 'wordsearch.txt' in terms of format
+For the wordsearch text file being passed in, the file must match the sample 'wordsearch.txt' in terms of format, such as the format below:

 `````
 a	b	c